Corvallis, Oregon: Establishment

-In October 1845, Joseph C. Avery arrived in Oregon from the east.
+In October 1845, Pennsylvanian Joseph C. Avery arrived in Oregon.
 Avery took out a land claim at the mouth of Marys River, where it flows into the Willamette River, and in June 1846 took up residence there in a log cabin hastily constructed to hold what seemed a potentially lucrative claim.
-Avery's primitive 1846 dwelling was the first home within the boundaries of today's Corvallis and his land claim included the southern section of the contemporary city.
+Avery's primitive 1846 dwelling was the first home within the boundaries of today's city limits and his land claim included the southern section of the contemporary city.

 Avery was quickly joined by other settlers along the banks of the Willamette River, including a 640 acre claim directly to his north taken in September 1846 by William F. Dixon.
-The discovery of gold in California in 1848 temporarily stalled development of a township, with Avery leaving his Oregon claim to try his hand at mining in the fall of that year.
-His stay proved to be brief, and in January 1849, Avery returned to Oregon with a small stock of provisions with a view to opening a store.
+The discovery of gold in California in 1848 temporarily stalled the township development.
+Like many of his neighbors, Avery left his Oregon home to try his hand at gold mining in the fall of that year.
+His stay proved to be brief yet profitable.
+In January 1849, Avery returned to Oregon with a small stock of provisions with plans to open a store on his land.

-During 1849, Avery opened his store at the site, platted the land, and surveyed a town site on his land claim, naming the community Marysville.
-The city was possibly named after early settler Mary Lloyd, but now the name is thought to be derived from French fur trappers' naming of Marys Peak after the Virgin Mary.
+During 1849, Avery opened his store at the site, platted the land, and surveyed a town site on his own claim, naming the community Marysville.
+The early town quickly became a profitable re-supply center/mercantile as one of the leading stop-overs for miners traveling the Willamette River to the California Gold Rush mines.
+The city was thought to have been originally named after early settler Mary Lloyd, but now the name is credited to early French fur trappers who camped near Marys Peak.
+The reference to "Mary" is, instead, believed to be named after the Virgin Mary.

 In the summer of 1851, Joseph Avery and William Dixon each granted back-to-back 40 acre land parcels from their land holdings for the establishment of a county seat.
 Avery's holding lay to the south and Dixon's to the north, with the Benton County Courthouse marking the approximate line of demarcation between these two land parcels.